 Iron deficiency sometimes shows up in the summer.
 The telltale sign of iron chlorosis is yellow leaves with distinctly green veins.

-Desert soil contains iron, but it’s in a form that some plants can’t use, leading to deficiency.
-Iron chlorosis is especially common in non-native plants such as citrus, hibiscus, and gardenia.
+Desert soils contain iron, but it’s in a form that some plants can’t use, leading to deficiency.
+Iron chlorosis is especially common in non-native plants such as citrus, hibiscus, bottlebrush, and gardenia.
 (Native plants have developed ways to absorb the iron they need from alkaline soils.)

-If you have a plant showing signs of iron chlorosis, now is a good time to treat your plants.
-Learn how in our article Why Desert Plants Get Iron Chlorosis (& what to do).
+If you have any plants showing signs of iron chlorosis, now is a good time to treat them.
+Learn how in this article: Why Desert Plants Get Iron Chlorosis (& what to do).

 Watch for Garden Pests